SuicidalInsanity/BDTeamIcons/README.md

 # BDTeamIcons
 BDTeamIcons adds team IU icons to vessels in BDA teams.
-Currently, only the default A and B teams are fully supported.
 Use:
 	Press F4 to toggle off the default vessel UI overlay.